 Like many fashionable tech folks, Elon Musk wants to replace city buses with little vehicles that protect you from having to share space with strangers.

 With the advent of autonomy, it will probably make sense to shrink the size of buses and transition the role of bus driver to that of fleet manager. … [This technology] would also take people all the way to their destination. … (Emphasis added)

 Musk assumes that transit is an engineering problem, about vehicle design and technology.
-In fact, providing cost-effective and liberating transportation in cities requires solving a geometry problem, and he’s not even seeing it.
-In this he’s repeating a common delusion, one I hear all the time in urbanist and technology circles.
+In fact, providing cost-effective and liberating transportation in cities requires solving a geometry problem.
+This confusion is very common in transport technology circles.

-In dense cities, where big transit vehicles (including buses) are carrying significant ridership, Musk’s vision takes lots of people out of big transit vehicles and puts them into small ones, which increases the total number of vehicles on the road at any time.
+In dense cities, where big transit vehicles (including buses) are carrying significant ridership, any “small vehicles replacing big vehicles” solution increases the total number of vehicles on the road at any time.
 The technical measure of this is Vehicle Miles (or Km) Travelled (VMT).

 Today, increasing VMT would mean increased emissions and increased road carnage, but let’s say technology has solved those problems, with electric vehicles and automation.
 Those are engineering problems.
 Inventors can work on those.

 But there is still, and aways, the problem of space.
 Increasing VMT means that you are taking more space to move the same number of people.
 This may be fine in low-density and rural areas, where there’s lots of space per person.
 But a city, by definition, has little space per person, so the efficient use of space is the core problem of urban transportation.

 When we are talking about space, we are talking about geometry, not engineering, and technology never changes geometry.
 You must solve a problem spatially before you have really solved it.